gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/background_verification.md

 If verification succeeds on the **primary** but fails on the **secondary**, this indicates that the object was corrupted during the replication process.
-Until [issue #5195][ee-5195] is implemented, Geo won't automatically resolve verification failures of this kind, so you should follow [these instructions][reset-verification]
+Geo actively try to correct verification failures marking the repository to be resynced with a backoff period.
+If you want to reset the verification for these failures, so you should follow [these instructions][reset-verification].

 If verification is lagging significantly behind replication, consider giving the node more time before scheduling a planned failover.